The 3-2 Rule and How It Protects You

 Remember, not adhering to these strict guidelines for the low-risk compounding group means that you are mixing in either the medium or high-risk categories and are responsible for meeting the facility requirements set by the government.

 Doesn't a hood keep me compliant?

 In the eyes of the USP, a hood simply is not good enough.
 They have set very clear guidelines for the facilities in which medium and high-risk compounding is to take place.
 They defined these requirements specifically so that purpose built distributers and pharmacies – not a standard doctor's office – would be able to meet them.
-The facility requirements are outlined in USP chapter 797 and 800, but it's not important to know them unless you are interested in investing upwards of hundreds of thousands of dollars in compliant, high-grade clean rooms to meet USP 797 and USP 800 guidelines.
+The facility requirements are outlined in USP chapter 797, but it's not important to know them unless you are interested in investing upwards of hundreds of thousands of dollars in compliant, high-grade clean rooms to meet USP 797 guidelines.
 Anything beyond the 3-2 rule and the its limitations will push your practice into the medium-risk compounding category

 Vertisis provides Help

 You might be thinking to yourself, “3 and 2?
 That's much too restrictive! my patient's regimen is more complicated than that.”
 Well, naturally it is.
 These rules were designed to be restrictive.
 In our opinion FDA has shown a clear bias to naturopathic and integrative medicine.
 The FDA has investigated many unsanitary compounding operations that have resulted in the deaths of patients.
 They have found mold, technicians working without gloves, even toaster ovens used to sterilize tools and instruments!
 (Food & Drug Administration, 2016) It may be inconvenient, but these are people's lives at stake and the FDA takes that very seriously.
 The FDA has issued guidance for patient safety.
 It's up to you to keep your practice safe and in line with the law.
 (Food & Drug Administration, 2017)